sohambhattacharyya/sohambhattacharyya.github.io/_posts/2022-06-05-How-I-made-pdf2wav.markdown

 #  creditlink: https://www.pexels.com/photo/display-coding-programming-development-1921326/
 ---

 By constructing a pipeline of pdf reader stream to FastPitch spectrogram generator to MelGAN vocoder. pdf2wav can convert any pdf*(, doc, txt, etc.)* file to wav*(, flac, mp3, etc.)* audio file.
+This can be used as an audiobook generator.

 ##### Samples:
 [To be uploaded soon!]